 At the ticket window of the main street theater, an animatronic character named P.T.
 Barnaby spiels about park happenings each year.
 There are many other costumed characters that have appeared in the park over the years as well.

-Adventureland is a family owned and operated theme park that has provided many fond memories for families over the last 32 years.
+Adventureland is a family owned and operated theme park that has provided many fond memories for families over the last 40 plus years.
 It all began in the spring of 1973 when bulldozers and earth-moving machines plowed under cornfields just east of Des Moines to reshape the contour of the land to make way for what is now Iowa's largest tourist attraction, Adventureland Park.

 Years before, the grounds belonged to the Des Moines Airport where Charles Lindbergh once stopped in 1924.
 These grounds later became a family farm where fir trees served as a windbreak for its old farmhouse.
 The Farmhouse and trees still stand today in the Iowa farm section of the park.